-If $W$ is `simple' (that is, $W W^*$ has no nontrivial ideals (or equivalently no nontrivial central projections), then $r = 1$ here.
+(This may be deduced by applying the matching fact about finite dimensional $C^*$-algebras to the `linking $C^*$-algebra of $W$.)
+The $M_{n_k,m_k}$ are the `blocks' referred to above.
+Some of these blocks are needed in order to contain $A$ completely isometrically.
+One obtains $Z$ from $W$ by deleting the blocks not needed to `support' $A$ in this way.
+If $W$ is `simple' (that is, $W W^*$ has no nontrivial ideals, or equivalently no nontrivial central projections), then $r = 1$ here.
 Thus in the discussion above if $W$ is simple then $W = Z = I(A)$.
 For example, the injective envelope of the strictly upper triangular matrices in $M_n$ is easily seen by the above considerations to be the copy of $M_{n-1}$ in the upper right corner of $M_n$.

 By Meyers theorem any operator algebra $A$ has a unitization $A^1$, which is unique up to completely isometric isomorphism.
 If $A$ has the trivial (zero) product the operator space structure on $A^1$ is the one given by for scalars $ \lambda$ and $x \in A$, if $A \subseteq B(H)$ as an operator space.
 One may compute the norm of this (on $A^1 = M_1(A^1)$) explicitly, indeed it is the norm of and this number has an explicit formula \cite[Lemma 2.3]{BNm2}.
 However for general nontrivial operator algebras there is no such convenient formula.
 Indeed the operator space structure on $A^1$ can be slippery (see e.g.\ Corollary \ref{uni}).